How to handle difficult low-carb cases

 If muscle cramps continue, verify the dose, method, and regularity of magnesium supplementation.
 Increase the dose if necessary.
 If the increased dose results in loose stools, change the type of magnesium (bisglycinate has less impact on the GI tract), and/or split the doses between morning and night.

 3. GERD arises or worsens

 Gastroesophageal reflux disease (GERD) usually improves with a low carb or keto diet.
 However, some patients experience heartburn or indigestion in the first few weeks.
-This is rarely experienced by people who have no history of reflux.
+This rarely occurs in people who have no history of reflux.

-Check if the patient abruptly stopped their PPIs, if they are drinking more coffee than usual, in particular on an empty stomach, or if they have been using NSAIDs recently or other drugs that can irritate the stomach.
+Inquire whether the patient abruptly stopped their PPIs, if they are drinking more coffee than usual (especially on an empty stomach), or if they have been recently using NSAIDs or other drugs that can irritate the stomach.

 What patients can do to minimize the impact

 - Consume raw, unfiltered apple cider vinegar.
 Add 2 tbsps to 1 cup water and drink.
-Do this 3 times a day for 4 weeks and then scale back to 1 tbsp of the vinegar in 1 cup of water three times a day for another 2 weeks.
+Do this 3 times a day for four weeks and then scale back to 1 tbsp of vinegar in 1 cup of water 3 times a day for another two weeks.
 This can be done prophylactically or to treat the onset of reflux.

 - Drink lemon or lime juice in water.
-Citric juice is very alkalizing in the gut and can help neutralize stomach acid;1-2 tbsp in a glass of water a few times throughout the day can help prevent or treat reflux.
+Citric juice is very alkalizing in the gut and can help neutralize stomach acid.
+Taking 1-2 tbsp in a glass of water a few times throughout the day can help prevent or treat reflux.

 Some patients experience irregular or higher than usual resting heart rates.
 Palpitations can be due to dehydration and lack of salt.